fizabajwa25/fizabajwa25/README.md

 ## ❤️ Leadership & Involvement
 **Break Through Tech AI Fellow (2025–2026)**
-Selected from **1500+ applicants** to participate in AI coursework, mentorship, and real-world ML development.
+Selected from **1500+ applicants** to participate in AI coursework, mentorship, and real-world ML development for the Break Through Tech AI Program at Cornell Tech.
+Participant in 12-month long program including Machine Learning coursework with Cornell faculty, experiential learning experience, and mentorship from industry professionals.

 **Women in Computer Science – UIC**
 Active member contributing to inclusive projects, including the academic scheduler tool.